-While researching some early Advent material, I came across a reprint of this article in the defense of the seventh-day Sabbath, from the days of the Dissenters in the early 1600’s.
-It was reprinted in the Review and Herald of September 2, 1851.
+While researching some early Advent material, I came across a reprint of this article in the defense of the seventh-day Sabbath, from the days of the Dissenters in the mid-1600’s.
+Part of it was reprinted in the Review and Herald of September 2, 1851.
 Here is the description they gave:

 The friends of the Sabbath will be interested in the remarks of Edward Stennet as a valuable relic of the past.
 “He,” says the publisher of the American edition of his work, “was the first of the series of Sabbatarian ministers of that name, who for four generations continued to be among the foremost of the Dissenters in England.
 He suffered much of the persecutions which the Dissenters were exposed to at that time, and more especially for his faithful adherence to the cause of the Sabbath.
 For this truth, he experienced tribulation, not only from those in power, by whom he was a long time kept in prison, but also much distress from unfriendly dissenting brethren, who strove to destroy his influence.”